MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.simulation.evolutionset.md

 Package: [Microsoft.Quantum.Standard](https://nuget.org/packages/Microsoft.Quantum.Standard)

 Represents a set of gates that can be readily implemented and usedto implement simulation algorithms.
-Elements in the set are indexedby a  <xref:microsoft.quantum.simulation.generatorindex>,and each set is described by a functionfrom `GeneratorIndex` to  <xref:microsoft.quantum.simulation.evolutionunitary>,which are operationsparameterized by a real number representing time
+Elements in the set are indexedby a <xref:Microsoft.Quantum.Simulation.GeneratorIndex>,and each set is described by a functionfrom `GeneratorIndex` to <xref:Microsoft.Quantum.Simulation.EvolutionUnitary>,which are operationsparameterized by a real number representing time

 ```qsharp